quicwg/base-drafts/draft-ietf-quic-recovery.md

 kGranularity:

 : Timer granularity.
-This is a system-dependent value.
-However, implementations SHOULD use a value no smaller than 1ms.
+This is a system-dependent value, and the RECOMMENDED value is 1ms.

 kInitialRtt:
 : The RTT used before an RTT sample is taken.
 The RECOMMENDED value is 500ms.